lhartley870/the-night-garden/README.md

 8. Click on 'Settings' in the bar across the top of the page.
 You will then be taken to a page that looks like this:
 ![View of Settings page](/readme-documents/deployment-screenshots/app-settings.png)
 9. Scroll down to where it says 'Config Vars' down the left hand side of the page and click on 'Reveal Config Vars'.
-10. Check that the DATABASE_URL has automatically be entered as a Config Var.
+10. Check that the DATABASE_URL has automatically been entered as a Config Var.
 11. Copy the DATABASE_URL value.
 12. Ensure that you have an env.py file in your project at the top level and that env.py is added to the .gitignore file.
 13. In the env.py file import os.